Displaying and Operating the Timeline Palette

 See “Graph Editor: Value formatting” for details.

-When [Make Bezier by dragging curves] is checked, curve dragging is also enabled for non-Bezier curves.
+When [Make Beziers by dragging curves] is selected, curve dragging is also enabled for non-Bezier curves.

 See “Graph Editor: Curve dragging” for more information on curve dragging.